gciurpita/SpdTrp/ReadMe.md

 ### Installation

-Unnecessary components on the multi-function shield will get in the way of mounting the Arduino behind the fascia of a layout.
-The headers, sounds, pot and  four switches can be unsoldered Capacitor C5 is a problem.
-Three conductor wires can be soldered to 3-pin plugs for the IR connectors and soldered to the backside of the shield where the 3-pin headers were.

 The unit can be mounted behind the fascia with a cutout for the display. the IR detectors need to be mounted facing upward between the ties at the configured distance.
 The USB cable is plugged into a USB wall charger for power but can be plugged into a laptop to update the code.

+Unnecessary components on the multi-function shield will get in the way of mounting the Arduino behind the fascia of a layout.
+Headers, sounder, pot switches and larger electrolytic capacitor can be unsoldered and removed.
+Three conductor wires for the IR sensors can be soldered to the vias where the 3-pin plugs for pins 5 and 9 were removed through the back of the board to not interfere with the fascia mounting.

 The display will flash on power up.
-Triggering either detector causes the decimal-point sweep acros the display until the other detector is triggered and the speed reported.
+Triggering either detector causes the decimal-point sweep across the display until the other detector is triggered and the speed reported.
 The display goes dark after a few seconds.